jonahz5222/Stock-Squared/README.md

 Stock profiles have a lot of information, and it's easy to look at individual stock profiles and determine their growth rate.
 But what if you want to watch large numbers of stocks at once?
 It can be hard to digest large quantities of information when it isn't presented in an intelligent, user-first manner.

 ## The Solution
-Enter Stock<sup>2</sup>.
-Stock<sup>2</sup> is an iOS application for investors on the go who need information in large quantities without compromising on quality and readability.
+Enter Stock<sup>2</sup>, an iOS application for investors on the go who need information in large quantities without compromising on quality and readability.
 The screen is divided into 12 economic sectors encompassing a wide variety of stocks being traded.
 These sectors are:
 * Energy
 * Materials
 * Industrials